Module code: CX267/367

 This module explores the unique nature and continuing significance of ancient Greek theatre.
 It offers an integrated study of Greek tragedy, comedy and satyr drama through close readings of the plays (in translation) and an exploration of how they would have worked in performance.
-As well as performance and theatricality, the module explores plays’ political, social and literary dimensions, their economic, religious, social and political context, issues of translation, as well as their ancient and modern reception.
+As well as performance and theatricality, the module explores the political, social and literary dimensions of Greek plays, their economic, religious, social and political context, issues of translation, as well as their ancient and modern reception.

-The set plays include Aeschylus’ Oresteia and [Aeschylus’] Prometheus Bound; Sophocles’ Electra and Women of Trachis; Euripides’ Medea and Bacchae; Aristophanes’ Lysistrata, Women at the Thesmophoria and Frogs, as well as satyr dramas, tragedies and comedies which have only survived in fragmentary form.
+The set plays include Aeschylus’ Oresteia and Seven Against Thebes; Sophocles’ Electra and Women of Trachis; Euripides’ Medea, Bacchae, Orestes; Aristophanes’ Lysistrata, Women at the Thesmophoria and Frogs, as well as satyr dramas, tragedies and comedies which have only survived in fragmentary form.

 50% Assessed course work (Terms 1 and 2), 50% exam (summer term)

 Week 1 (4 October): Introduction to Greek theatre and its context; the dramatic festivals of Athens and their social, political and financial context; re-performances and their implications; theatrical and dramatic space

 Week 2 (11 October): Aeschylus' Agamemnon: Theatrical space and polysemy; the myth from the Odyssey onwards; the house of the Atreids and interior spaces; props, textiles and the ‘tapestry scene’ (the materiality of Greek tragedy); the feminine in the Oresteia